gaswigar/ST558-Project-1/README.md

 ## Top 10

-Now that we have lots of data lets view make some graphs to identify differnt trends.
+Now that we have lots of data, lets make some graphs to identify trends.
 The rec\_skater dataframe may has multiple records for the same player.
 The below code allows us to see how many players have multiple records in our dataset.
-Using our second line we are able to see that there are 0 occurences of multiple records by of a player for the same team.
+Using our second line we are able to see that there are 0 occurences of multiple records of a player for the same team.
+So we need to sum these statsitics accross each team.

 ``` r
 print(sum(table(rec_skater$playerId)>1))